Darwin (NT), Australia

-Applicants are required to complete UMAT and achieve an ATAR of at least 90 to become competitive.
-Students from Northern Territory schools may receive up to 6 bonus points.
+Applicants are required to complete UCAT ANZ and achieve an ATAR of at least 90 (85 for indigenous students) to become competitive.
+Only Australian citizens and Permanent residents are eligible to apply.

 Any student who gains entry into the BCSC will progress into Flinders University’s Northern Territory-based Doctor of Medicine.
 As long as they pass all units and maintain a GPA of greater than 5 (credit).
 Enrolment will normally be full-time.
 The third year of the bachelor of Clinical Sciences is the first year of Flinders University’s MD taught in the Northern Territory.

 There are 12 places available in this course, there are also three sub-quotas:

 Further information is available via the Charles Darwin University Clinical Sciences webpage.